ResiSense/ResiSense.github.io/DEV-WIKI.md

 ## Adding a new page

 ### Using the markdown [populator](#populator)
+The markdown populator allows you to write content in markdown format and have it displayed on the site in the content field.

 0. You are recommended to read up on the basics of markdown if you are not familiar with it, or use the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/); it is really very simple
 1. Create a new `.md` file in the `pages/` folder, see [#naming-conventions](#naming-conventions)
    - If your page is nested under another page (i.e. `parent/child`), create a folder `parent` and put `child.md` file in it